Weltraumschaf/jebnf/README.md

 grammar files and generate images with railroad diagrams for that grammar.

-This repo contains a PHP implementation and a work in progess implementation in Java.
+This repository contains a work in progress implementation in Java.

 The original code I discovered [here][KARMIN].
-But that project seems to be disconinued.
-So I decided to refactor and port the code to PHP5.
+But that PHP project seems to be discontinued.
+So I decided to refactor and port the code to [PHP5][EBNF-PHP5].
+After that I decided to port it to Java for learning more Java.

 ## Install

-You can install the EBNF package library and the command line tool via [PEAR][PEAR]:
+You can install the EBNF package library and the command line tool via [Git][GIT] and [Maven][MAVEN]:

-### Registering the channel:
+### Get the repository:

-    pear channel-discover pear.weltraumschaf.de
+    $ git clone git@github.com:Weltraumschaf/jebnf.git

-### Installing a package:
+### Build and instal:

-    pear install weltraumschaf/EBNF
+    $ cd jebnf && mvn install

-This package has no more dependency than the [GD][GD] extension.
-After the successful installation you should be able to invoke the command line tool:
+After successful installation you should be able to invoke the command line tool:

-    $ ebnf -h
+    $ ./bin/ebnf -h

 ## Usage